 This weighted blanket from U.S.-based company Southpaw is unique in its design.
-Rather than being fluffy or silky, or having beads that can shift around, it has layers of non-toxic steel shot between firm sheets of fabric.
-This gives it a very smooth, even texture as well as even weight distribution.
+Rather than being fluffy or silky, or having beads that can shift around, it has a layer of nontoxic steel shot between firm sheets of fabric.
+This gives it a very smooth, uniform texture, as well as even weight distribution.

-If your little one is bothered by shifting or uneven weight, or certain textures of blanket, this option may be more soothing to them.
-It’s highly recommended by occupational therapists, and used in many therapy and school settings.
-It’s also available as small as 3 pounds, so it’s suitable for the youngest users.
+If your little one is bothered by shifting or uneven weight or certain textures of blanket, this option may be more soothing to them.
+It’s highly recommended by OTs and used in many therapy and school settings.

 Best budget-friendly weighted blanket for kids

-This top-rated (as in almost 20,000 positive Amazon reviews and recommendations from OTs) weighted blanket provides a ton of options.
-In addition to being the lowest-priced option on our list, it’s available in weights from 5 to 30 pounds and comes in a number of fun prints.
+This top-rated — as in almost 20,000 positive Amazon reviews and recommendations from OTs — weighted blanket provides a ton of options.
+In addition to being the lowest-priced option on our list, it’s available in weights from 5 to 30 lbs. and comes in a number of fun prints.

-You can also purchase a duvet cover in cotton or soft minky fabric to increase washability and your child’s preferences.
-Fans of this blanket say the multiple compartment design keeps the glass beads evenly distributed for a soothing, even weight.
+You can also purchase a duvet cover in cotton or soft mink-like fabric to increase washability and suit your child’s preferences.
+Fans of this blanket say the multiple compartment design keeps the glass beads evenly distributed for a soothing, even feel.

 Most stylish weighted blanket for kids

-This absolutely beautiful blanket looks more like an artisan-knitted afghan than any kind of therapeutic tool.
-If you want the benefits of a weighted blanket with the look of a stylish throw, this is a great choice.
+This beautiful blanket looks more like an artisan-knitted afghan than a potentially therapeutic tool.
+If you want the benefits of a weighted blanket with the look of a stylish throw, it’s a great choice.

-Another fan-favorite feature of the Bearaby is that the heft comes purely from the weight of the cotton, rather than beads or other fillers.
-So if you’re concerned about breakage, or just uneven distribution of the beads over time, the Bearaby is a great choice.
+Another fan-favorite feature is that the heft comes purely from the weight of the cotton, rather than beads or other fillers.
+So if you’re concerned about breakage, or uneven distribution of the beads over time, the Bearaby is a solid contender.

-It’s worth noting that due to the open-weave knit design, this blanket probably isn’t warm enough to be used as the only bed covering during cold weather.
-It’s also only available in an 8-pound weight (or you can check out their adult options for heavier weights), so it may be a little too heavy for the smallest kids.
+It’s worth noting that due to the open-weave knit design, this blanket likely isn’t warm enough to be used as the only bed covering during cold weather.
+It’s also only available in a 6-pound or 8-pound weight — or you can check out their adult options for heavier weights — so it may be a little too heavy for the smallest kids.